urevent360-byte/urevent360-plus/src/docs/data-contracts.md

     // Helper function to check if a user is an admin function isAdmin() {
-      return get(/databases/$(database)/documents/admins/$(request.auth.uid)).data.role == 'Super Admin';
+      // In a real app, this would check a custom claim: request.auth.token.admin == true return get(/databases/$(database)/documents/admins/$(request.auth.uid)).data.role == 'Super Admin';
     }